No New Community Cases; 1 New Case Of COVID-19 In Managed Isolation

 There is one new case to report in a recent returnee in our managed isolation facilities, since the Ministry’s last update yesterday.

-Three previously reported cases have now recovered.
-The total number of active cases in New Zealand today is 26.
+Two previously reported cases have now recovered.
+The total number of active cases in New Zealand today is 22.

 |Arrival date